JJ/granada-off/text/memes.md

 corner already, and they serve cheap, if not always good, coffee.
 So that might prove to be a hard nut to crack.

-Some other memes, like the thai massage which I have found in Budapest, Vienna, and everywhere, hasn't yet made it to Granada.
+Some other memes, like the Thai massage which I have found in Budapest, Vienna, and everywhere, has not yet made it to Granada.
 And that I don't understand.
 Is Granada less than those European capitals?
 Or maybe it's considered more culturally appropriate to open a hammam?
 We have a bunch of those, and of course simple spas.